dcc-cc3002/final-reality-DiegoSanma/README.md

 For mages, the main difference between them is that white mages have a higher maximum mana, while black mages have higher attack and defense.

+Mages, in comparison to other characters, can cast spells.
+The use of these will be explained down below.

 ## I.II Enemies
 Enemies add to entities the attack parameter, but nothing else.